anna2023471/sql-challenge/README.md

   titles.csv - file imported into 'title' table

-Code in line 10 in query.sql came from https://w3resource.com/PostgreSQL/split_part-function.php
+Code in line 10 in query.sql came from w3resource at https://w3resource.com/PostgreSQL/split_part-function.php

-QuickDBD was used to create tables and relationships, and the export file was used in schema.sql to create the employee_db schema.
-The exported was edited to add primary keys to the dept_manager and dept_employee tables.
+QuickDBD was used to create tables and relationships, and the export file was used in schema.sql to create the employee_db tables.
+The exported file was edited to add primary keys to the dept_manager and dept_employee tables.
+The code in lines 62 and 70 in schema.sql to add foreign key came from StackOverflow at https://stackoverflow.com/questions/8859353/alter-table-to-add-a-composite-primary-key